Editorial by Industrial Quick Search

 Pusher Centrifuge

-Pusher centrifuges, known as horizontal basket centrifuges, have metal screening sheets or slotted sieves with a hydraulic piston.
-They are able to filter liquids to form filter cakes using oscillating pushing motion from the hydraulic piston to move the cakes out of the bowl or have them washed away.
-Pusher centrifuges are continuous operation centrifuges designed for high volume solids where there are demands on the solids purity and residual moisture.
+Pusher centrifuges, also known as horizontal basket centrifuges, are equipped with metal screening sheets or slotted sieves and utilize a hydraulic piston.
+These centrifuges filter liquids to form filter cakes, with the hydraulic piston providing an oscillating pushing motion to either move the cakes out of the bowl or wash them away.
+They are designed for continuous operation and are particularly effective for handling large volumes of solids where high purity and low residual moisture are required.
+Industries such as petrochemicals, minerals, plastics, and synthetics rely on pusher centrifuges for robust, reliable, and cost-effective solid-liquid separation.

-The basket of a pusher centrifuge provides the centrifugal force to remove solids from the slurry.
-A hydraulically driven piston that rotates with the basket pushes the solids out of the basket with each of its forward strokes.
-Solids are deposited on the screen of the basket while liquids drain through the basket’s metal screen or slotted sieve.
+In a pusher centrifuge, the basket generates centrifugal force to separate solids from the slurry.
+A hydraulically driven piston, which rotates with the basket, pushes the solids out with each forward stroke.
+Solids accumulate on the basket’s screen, while liquids pass through the metal screen or slotted sieve.
+This design maximizes throughput and reduces operational downtime in continuous processing lines.

 Pusher Centrifuge